cybozu-go/sabakan/docs/ignition.md

 * Sabakan saves configured number of ignitions.

-    Sabakan deletes oldeh ignitions when operators upload a new ignition template.
+    Sabakan deletes older ignitions when operators upload a new ignition template.

 Sabakan also keeps metadata of each ignition other than `id` for external programs.